xiyuzhai/mathlib4-read/Mathlib/AlgebraicGeometry/AffineScheme.typ

 deriving Category
 ```

-*Natural Language:* The category of affine schemes is defined as the essential image subcategory of the Spec functor.
+The category of affine schemes is defined as the essential image subcategory of the Spec functor.
 This captures precisely those schemes that are isomorphic to spectra of commutative rings.

 == The IsAffine Property